Kaffeedor/squadtraining/README.md

 To Do:

+    > Get the Role List updating on Role Change/Member Leave to work.

+    > Set the pictures and colors of the Role List embeds right.

     > add VC-member counter ("Playing with [number of people in vc] Squaddies");

-    > Set the pictures and colors of the embeds right.

     > Get the Set Presence Command to work (admin/dev command) or remove it.